bryanm17078/Keras-Gen1Pokedex/README.md

 The official pokemon site to retrieve the pokemon information of the identified pokemon.

 ## Environment
 Python 3
 Tensorflow 2
 Keras
 Numpy
 OpenCV (cv2)
-Matplolib
+Matplotlib
 OS
+BeautifulSoup

 ## Training model accuracy of 97% but model has accuracy of 69%
 # Possible Improvements